-In this article, we’re going to dive into the nitty-gritty details of 403(b) plans, also known as tax-sheltered annuities or TSAs.
+This article dives into the nitty-gritty details of 403b plans, also known as tax-sheltered annuities or TSAs.
 What are they, how do they work, and who is eligible?

-The 403(b) retirement plan is a type of incentivized investment vehicle designed to help account holders save for retirement.
-It’s offered by certain public schools and 501(c)(3) organizations to their employees.
+The 403(b) retirement plan is a type of qualified retirement plan designed to help employees save for retirement.
+Certain schools, religious organizations, hospitals and other organizations often offer this plan to employees.
 (In layman’s terms: it’s the 401(k) of the nonprofit world.)

-Like a 401(k), 403(b) plans facilitate regular contributions toward an employee’s retirement goal.
-Contributions are tax-deductible in the year they’re made, and taxes aren’t paid on the funds until they’re distributed from the plan later.
+Like 401(k)s, 403(b) plans allow for regular contributions toward an employee’s retirement goal.
+Contributions are tax-deductible in the year they’re made.
+Also, you won’t pay taxes on any earnings in the account until you make withdrawals.

 Only employees of specific public and nonprofit employers are eligible to participate in 403(b)s, as are some ministers.
 You may have access to a 403(b) plan if you’re any of the following: